noahcoolboy/node-libtorrent/README.md

 node-libtorrent provides native bindings to [libtorrent rastebar](http://www.rasterbar.com/products/libtorrent/) as a [Node.js addon](http://nodejs.org/docs/latest/api/addons.html).

-This is a fork of https://github.com/fanatid/node-libtorrent which incorporates few fixes from various contributors and which is ported to NAN² to allows its usage across all versions of node.js (NAN claims to support all major versions).
+This is a fork of https://github.com/fanatid/node-libtorrent which incorporates few fixes from various contributors and which was ported to NAN² to allow its usage across all versions of node.js (NAN claims to support all major versions).

 Please report any issues you find while running this code.
 Feel free to open a PR as well.